jacobxperez/rams/README.md

 ## About

-Essentials is a dynamic CSS reset framework build on [LESS](http://lesscss.org/) from the ground up.
+Essentials is a dynamic CSS reset framework build on [LESS](http://lesscss.org/).

 ### Project Status